-Everyone’s budget is going to be different based on their monthly expenses and on how much income they have coming in each month.
+Obviously, everyone’s budget is going to be different based on their monthly expenses and on how much income they have coming in each month.
 Some will be living on a fixed income whereas others will have some good months and some bad.
 I happen to fit into the latter category.

 Your budget categories in the Philippines will probably be extremely similar to back home with the only real difference being maintaining your visa.

 Originally, I had intended on posting screenshots of my bills.
-Then, I realized there is personal information on there that I do not wish to share with the general public.
+Then, I realized there is personal information on there, that I do not wish to share with the general public.
 However, I am going to attempt to keep my monthly budgetary items up-to-date on this page.
 It is important to remember that my situation here is going to be different from yours.

 I used to live in a one family two bedroom house in a gated community in Cavite.
 Living in Cavite means that my housing expenses are much lower than living in Manila.
 I do not own my home, so I have to rent.
 My old lease stipulated that I am responsible for most repairs and the monthly home owner’s association dues.
-The monthly rental fee is 5,000 pesos per month and the dues are 200 per month.
+The monthly rental fee was 5,000 pesos per month and the dues were 200 per month.

 Just like anywhere else in the world, living in a city, like Manila or Cebu City is obviously going to cost you more.
 Even living in a nice house in Angeles City is probably going to cost you 10,000 pesos or more per month.
 Just go give you an idea of prices, in 2006 a penthouse in Makati Prime Tower, on the corner of Burgos and Kalayaan, costed 99,000 pesos per month and that was with the discount we were offered for knowing the owner.
 A one bedroom apartment in that same building was around 15,000, I believe.